forestjohnsonilm/disruptor-stream-csharp/README.md

 ## disruptor-stream-csharp

 An example of the Disruptor C# implementation which processes a stream of updates to Todo Lists and sends them to an imaginary external service.

+### Dependency on NUnit 3 test adapter
-To test the project on your machine, run the NUnit tests.
-The tests will try all different configuration combinations and report a ranked list to the test-ouput.
+To test the project on your machine, install the NUnit 3 test adapter via Tools -> Extensions and Updates in Visual Studio.
+Then run the tests.
+It will try all different configuration combinations and report a ranked list to the test-ouput.

 ![nunit screenshot](Screenshot.png)